mhahsler/arulespy/README.md

 -   `Transactions`: Convert pandas dataframes into transaction data
 -   `Rules`: Association rules
 -   `Itemsets`: Itemsets
+-   `ItemMatrix`: sparse matrix representation of sets of items.

 with Phyton-style slicing and `len()`.